 Paddy is a Board Member of Dove House Hospice, a Director of the South Hunsley Multi-Academy Trust and is a non-executive Director of Yorkshire Health Partners.
 Paddy has mostly retired from a professional life leading change across the charity, public and private sectors in more than half the local authorities in England as an inspector, consultant and executive coach.
 He is a regular broadcaster on Radio Humberside (Thought for the day), a wood turner and rare chicken breeder.
 He is no longer a public fire-eater.

 Christine's personal philosophy is that care for the environment should be part of everything we do.
-As a Trustee she would use her environmental knowledge for the benefit of the Trust and the wildlife it protects.
+As a trustee Christine will continue to use her environmental skills and experience for the benefit of the Trust and the Wildlife it protects

-Joanna is a Chartered Marketer with 25 years experience, including at Board level, spanning public and private sectors.
+Joanna is a Chartered Marketer and Fellow of the Chartered Institute of Marketing, with 30 years experience, including at Board level, spanning public and private sectors.

 Joanna believes strongly in partnership working and is used to representing organisations at national and regional level.